markdocument/markdocuments/README.md

 MarkdownDocs is a static site generator, based on Jekyll's `lib`, for websites and content built using Markdown.

 ## V2
-v2 is in progress at markdocument/markdowndocsV2
+v2 is in progress at markdocument/markdowndocsV2.
+Keep in mind that it is in BIG ALPHA.

 ## Installing
 The same as Jekyll building steps, here you go: